matthewkoncz/ds/NOTES.md

 ## What were the challenging parts

-The UI design is not my best talent, but I would like to improve on that area as well.
+The UI design is not my best talent, but I would like to develop in this area as well.

 ## What I learned